jdutel42/pDC-Antiviral-Splicing/README.md

 ## Functional analysis

 ITGAL is an integrin and is therefore involved in the establishment of interferogenic synapses.
 But it is also essential for immune system processes such as leukocyte lesioning at the endothelium and T-cell cytotoxicity.
-It is also involved in lymphopoiesis (i.e. all the successive stages of differentiation of immune cells in the bone marrow).
+It is also involved in lymphopoiesis (i.e. all the successive stages of differentiation of immune cells in the bone marrow).[[6]](https://www.uniprot.org/)

 IRF7 is a transcriptional regulator and is involved in all type I interferon (IFN)-dependent immune responses.
 More generally, it has a critical role in innate immune defense against DNA and RNA viruses.
-Indeed, when there is a viral infection or signaling by TLRs (Toll-like receptors), IRF7 is phosphorylated, dimerized and will localize at the level of the nucleus where it can regulate gene expression.
+Indeed, when there is a viral infection or signaling by TLRs (Toll-like receptors), IRF7 is phosphorylated, dimerized and will localize at the level of the nucleus where it can regulate gene expression.[[6]](https://www.uniprot.org/)

 The other genes present in the candidate gene lists encode non-coding RNAs.
-However, they are interesting because some of them encode RNAs involved in the functioning of the protein machinery carrying out alternative splicing. thus they can have an effect on the alternative splicing of a gene but indirectly (like HNRNPD or ARHGAP4)
+However, they are interesting because some of them encode RNAs involved in the functioning of the protein machinery carrying out alternative splicing. thus they can have an effect on the alternative splicing of a gene but indirectly (like HNRNPD or ARHGAP4). [[6]](https://www.uniprot.org/)

 ***
 ## Conclusion